X

 How does AI Mode work?

 It’s powered by Gemini, Google’s generative AI model.
-Using the same kind of technology behind chatbots and large language models, it’s able to understand a query, scan relevant webpages, and generate a summary in seconds.
+Using the same kind of technology behind chatbots and large language models, it can understand a query, scan relevant webpages, and generate a summary in seconds.

-The result is an informal, easy-to-read answer — often giving people what they need without opening multiple tabs (or clicking lots of cookie permission pop-ups).
+The result is an easy-to-read answer, often giving people what they need without opening multiple tabs (or clicking lots of cookie pop-ups).

-For example, search for “Best vegan restaurant near me in Bath,” in AI Mode, and you’ll get a full summary pulled from various trusted sources.
+For example, search for “Best vegan restaurant near me in Bath” in AI Mode, and you’ll get a full summary pulled from trusted sources.

 So it matters that your website is one of those trusted sources.
 If not, your content might be left out — and with it, potential visitors or customers.